OpenTranslationBible/open-bible/en-GB/52.1 Thessalonians/md/1-thessalonians-01.md

 From Paul, Silvanus, and Timothy,
 To the church of the Thessalonians who are in God the Father and the Lord Jesus Christ:
-May grace and peace be yours.
+Grace and peace be yours.

 ## 1 Thessalonians 1:2